-In order to process applications for streamlining under SB 35, the City provides the Affordable Housing SB-35 Project Supplemental Application, which is submitted concurrently with the Master Planning Application Form (the standard application that must be submitted for all residential developments or other planning projects).
+In order to process applications for streamlining under SB 35, the City provides the Affordable Housing SB-35 Project Supplemental Application, which is submitted concurrently with the Master Planning Application Form. at time of notice of intent to submit through SB35.
+This application is available on the City's website, includes information about the SB 35 process and requirements, and serves as a written procedure for the SB 35 streamlined, ministerial approval process.
 This application process provides permit streamlining for eligible projects.
 The approval process allows ministerial review and omits CEQA analysis requirement along with CUPs or other discretionary entitlements.
 Program B-2.1 includes actions continue streamlining of SB 35 housing applications.